mpnetto/SDUIKMP/data/readme.md

 > generator runs, it parses this file and injects its structure directly into the generated Compose
 > functions.
 Any structural change made here (for example adding a `FloatingActionButton`) will
 > automatically appear in the generated screens without further modifications.
-> The generator also scans the `components` folder and extracts every renderer's
+> The generator also scans the `components` folder and extracts each renderer's `Render`
-> `Render` method along with `RenderComponent`.
-This means any update to a
+> function, embedding it as a top-level composable together with `RenderComponent`.
+This means any
-> renderer automatically propagates to the generated code.
+> update to a renderer automatically propagates to the generated code.

 ---